PxTools/pxtools.github.io/docs/PxWeb2/documentation/installation-on-iis.md

     apiUrl: "your api url"
     ```

-1. In `index.html`, adjust the `<base>` tag:
+4. In `index.html`, adjust the `<base>` tag:

     ```html
     <base href="/pxweb2/">
     ```

-1. In `web.config`, adjust the `Content-Security-Policy` to allow calls to your PxWebapi 2 installation.
+5. In `web.config`, adjust the `Content-Security-Policy` to allow calls to your PxWebApi 2 installation.
 Within the `Content-Security-Policy` replace the text `https://enter-your-api-domain-here` with the domain of your PxWebApi (for example https://api.scb.se):

     ```html
     <add name="Content-Security-Policy" value="default-src 'self'; connect-src 'self' https://api.scb.se; script-src 'self'" />